openvinotoolkit/openvino_tensorflow/examples/TF_1_x/README.md

 $ python3 examples/TF_1_x/object_detection_sample.py --help
 ```

 Next, try it out on your own video file by passing the path to your input video.
-You can provide either absolute or relative path in the argument  e.g.
+You can provide either absolute or relative path  e.g.

 ```bash
 $ python3 examples/TF_1_x/object_detection_sample.py --input=<absolute-or-relative-path-to-your-video-file>